-Emergency situation prompts evacuation at Tennessee high school
+No injuries or suspect at Tennessee high school after call about shooter inside, sheriff's office says

 According to the school district, students were being evacuated to the National Guard Armory where they were being reunited with their parents.

-Hawkins County Assistant Superintendent Reba Bailey told CNN that a lockdown at Volunteer High remains in place with law enforcement and emergency personnel on the scene in Church Hill.
-According to Bailey, lockdowns at other schools in the district have been lifted.
+Hawkins County Assistant Superintendent Reba Bailey told CNN that a lockdown at Volunteer High was in place with law enforcement and emergency personnel on the scene.
+Other schools in the district were also locked down, though those have since been lifted.

-Bailey told CNN she does not know what prompted the 911 call.

-This is a developing story and will be updated as more information becomes available.